Rage (video game): Post-release

 Game Informer said that "while most people will rave about Rage's technology, this game's most impressive component is its gunplay ... the mutated hostiles of the wastes ... crawl out of the woodwork, scamper along walls, and create a sense of absolute terror", and "the challenge posed to the player is to put them down quickly or pray that every close range shotgun blast takes a large chunk of flesh."
 The soundtrack was described as "appropriately moody", and the animation system as one of the most "impressive" ever made.
 However, the review also argued that "the driving sections are no more than optional diversions" and "the lack of content in the overworld is disappointing".
 In conclusion, the story and overworld were described as "dated", but the "pulse-pounding gunplay" was hailed as "a nice change of pace" that "stands out in a crowded market".
 IGN praised the graphics, calling them some of the best, but criticized the game's story and forgettable characters.
+VideoGamer.com gave the game an 8 out of 10 praising Rages combat, but criticized the driving controls with ATVs that felt like they were "culled from a different, far cheaper game."
 In Japan, where the game was ported on October 6, 2011 (the same release date as Australia's), Famitsu gave the PS3 and Xbox 360 versions a score of two nines, one eight, and one nine for a total of 35 out of 40.